LechDutkiewicz/masters-house-theme/README.md

+# 2 VI 2015 Update

+1. Home page slider with e-shop items is optional

 # 11 V 2015 Update

 1. Added new and top seller badges for gallery view, related products and bottom call to action section.